 Said people insist that Nginx is much more performant, specially on a limited SBC such as the Raspberry Pi.

 First, let’s read a comparison.
-There is many other similar posts out there
+There are many other similar posts out there

 From benchmarks like this one, we can observe that